 A punishing heat wave hits the West and Southwest U.S.

-A heat wave is ramping up across the Western United States this weekend, when millions of Americans are expected to see record-breaking temperatures.
+A heat wave ramped up across the Western United States over the weekend, when millions of Americans were expected to see record-breaking temperatures.

 With heat alerts extending well into the week ahead, West Coast and Southwest residents may not see relief for days.